 The U.S.’s most popular spectator sports were baseball and velodrome racing through the 1930’s.
-San Josè more than made up for what it didn’t possess in baseball talent with the numbers of racers it sent to national competitions and the Olympics.
-Joe E. Brown’s 1934 film, “The 6 Day Bike Rider”, was based on San Josèan and 1928 and 1932 Olympian Henry “Cocky” O’Brien.
+San Josè more than made up for what it didn’t possess in baseball talent with the numbers of racers it sent to national competitions and to the Olympics.
+Joe E. Brown’s 1934 film, “The 6 Day Bike Rider”, was based on a San Josèan and 1928 and 1932 Olympian, Henry “Cocky” O’Brien.

-Stephen Halton, 91, says he started racing as 12-year-old across the street from Vince Gatto’s bicycle shop on the dirt track that circled Bakesto Park before its sidewalk was paved.
+Stephen Halton, 91, says he started racing at 12-years-old across the street from Vince Gatto’s bicycle shop on the dirt track that circled Bakesto Park before its sidewalk was paved.
 In 1936 he found his way to the Garden City Velodrome and raced for the Garden City Wheelmen until he went off to World War II.

 “The purpose of the Velodrome was to give us kids something wholesome to do,” says Halton, “many kids were stealing because no one was working.
 At 13 you were expected to help your family.”
-Halton recalled that most GCV racers were bicycle delivery boys for newspapers, telegraph companies, restaurants, pharmacies and flower shops.
+Halton recalled that most Garden City Velodrome racers were bicycle delivery boys for newspapers, telegraph companies, restaurants, pharmacies, and flower shops.
 Wages earned plus the prizes won at the track put food on their families’ tables.

+Bicycle shop owner and Garden City Wheelmen manager Dewey Maxwell founded the Garden City Velodrome.
 In the late 1930’s the Garden City Velodrome was the only velodrome west of Chicago.
-Bicycle shop owner and Garden City Wheelmen manager Dewey Maxwell founded it.
-Patterned after the track at Madison Square Garden, it held 3,500, was built in 1936 with W.P.A. funds and stood until 1942 where Lincoln High School stands today.
+Patterned after the track at Madison Square Garden, it held 3,500, was built in 1936 with W.P.A. funds and stood where Lincoln High School stands today until 1942.

 Hellyer Velodrome was built on City of San Josè wasteland in 1963.
 The Park was added later.
-The 1979 District Madison Championship won by Greg LeMond and George Mount, Olympic trials and thousands of USA Cycling-sanctioned races have been held there.
+The 1979 District Madison Championship was won by Greg LeMond and George Mount.
+Greg LeMond became world famous as the first American to win the Tour de France.
+Olympic trials and thousands of USA Cycling-sanctioned races have been held at the Hellyer Velodrome.

 “Hellyer was and is a breeding ground for up and coming track cyclists,“ says Elizabeth Hernandez-Jones.
 She helps run the beginner programs and serves on the board of the Northern California Velodrome Association, the organization that manages Hellyer Velodrome and connects Silicon Valley with USA Cycling, the sport’s governing body.
 “Hellyer is still the only place in Northern California for riders to train on a velodrome.
 It’s a community resource for people to come and learn and share.”